Abhishek-Iyer1/lane-detection/README.md

 ## Deep Learning Pipeline
 * Create and train a simple CNN model for performing real-time segmentation of lanes
 * Can explore lightweight segmentation models if performance is lacking
-  * UNET
+  * UNET (implemented)
   * FPN
   * Different backbones such as VGG 16, Resnet-50, EfficientNet, Vision transformers

 ## Difficulties
-* The classical pipeline struggles to adjust to different times of the day, curvature in lanes, different colours of the lanes themselves.
+* The classical pipeline struggles to adjust to different times of the day, curvature in lanes, and different colours of the lanes themselves.